Plants in the wild: Drosera monticola

 Drosera bulbosa was a common sight on the granite outcrops throughout my 2019 expedition to Western Australia.
 The species is highly variable in both color, ranging from bright yellow to…

 Drosera hamiltonii is a species that is endemic to the southern coast of Western Australia.
-It inhabits waterlogged substrates in the swamps that straddle the coast.
-The species grows a…
+It inhabits swamps that straddle the south coast.
+The plants are usually found in the…

 The longest specimen of D. pallida I observed.
 Plant located in the Mt Lindesay National Park Of all the carnivorous species in Western Australia, Drosera pallida was one of the…